arinltte/latte/README.md

 - **Live streams**: Twitch, YouTube Live, Kick, Steam Community
 - **Podcasts & radio**: Apple Podcasts, Spotify, Stitcher, iHeartRadio

-And many more.
-You can also view the full list directly within the app under **Settings → Supported Sites**.

 For the complete and always up-to-date list, see the [yt-dlp supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) documentation.

 ---